 Yet another tricky superstition about sleeping and taking naps.
 While it is considered bad luck to be sleeping through the start of the lunar year, remind your child that under no circumstance should they wake other people up from their sleep.

-More than it being good manners, there is another superstition that says those who are woken up by someone on the first day of Lunar New Year will constantly be ordered around and work nonstop for the rest of the year.
+More than it is good manners, there is another superstition that says those who are woken up by someone on the first day of the Lunar New Year will constantly be ordered around and work nonstop for the rest of the year.
 So please, teach your child to be kind and let others sleep if they want to.

 Instead, teach your child to be gracious instead and practice generosity at the start of the Lunar year.
 One nice practice is to exchange mandarin oranges with your guests, or with the homeowners, if you are visiting.